ocopea/documentation/docs/guidelines.md

 delivered without having tests that validate the code.

 ## Documentation
-Code has user facing documentation on how to build, install and use.
+Code has user-facing documentation on how to build, install and use.
 Documentation is delivered with code.

 ## More